nich-dev/groupdeck/README.md

 Returns the deck in a semi-compressed view of only detail relevant for play.
 Same as is found in the 'decks' objects

+### We include a normal views.py file
+* This returns normal html
+* You can include the urls.py by adding "from deck import urls as deck_urls" to your urls.py and including it
+* Check our main project for the html file names it is looking for, and build your frontend